Saltwater and Reef Tank Cycling

 Cycling with Live Rock

-Cycling with live rock allows the dying animals and plants contained on the rock to die off and the resulting products from the decay of the tissue to be further processed into relatively harmless compounds.
-During this cycling period the ammonia level rapidly climbs as bacteria process the dead organisms.
+Cycling a saltwater tank that contains live rock is a little different from cycling one without live rock.
+When you cycle a tank that contains live rock, some of the organisms living in the live rock will die off in a process that produces a large amount of waste materials which can be harmful for fish.
+During this cycling period the ammonia level in the tank rapidly climbs as bacteria begin to process the dead organisms.
 This high level of ammonia, which is toxic to fish and plant life, can have a synergistic effect and cause more organisms to die.
-This in turn produces more ammonia.
+This, in turn, produces more ammonia.
 The populations of bacteria involved in converting ammonia to nitrite quickly build up to sufficient numbers and process the waste generated while the ammonia levels go down to undetectable levels.

 How Do You Cycle Live Rock?